 - Royal Theater - The Royal has reopened for movies.
 Through the pandemic, they have offered take-home popcorn and snacks and will continue to do so.
 The bigger theaters in Avon, Brownsburg and Plainfield have not reopened.

-- Sunshine Bowling Center - Scheduled to reopen July 25.
-When they do, they plan to allow just five people per lane, every other lane with balls will be cleaned before and after use.
+- Sunshine Bowling Center - Has reopened allowing just five people per lane, every other lane.
+All balls are cleaned before and after use.
 They will not offer birthday parties again until the end of August.

 With this new stage allowing stores at full capacity, we’ve noticed that many will cautiously do so.
 The Shops at Perry Crossing, our only full-scale mall, will allow their stores to individually evaluate their needs and plans.

 Many of our locally-owned shops already have reopened.

 Many of our DIY studios also are taking a cautious approach.
 The Tie Dye Lab and uPaint Pottery Studio have opened to 50 percent capacity.
 Summer camps and pottery to go also remain available at uPaint.